glundgren93/Understanding-JS/README.md

   - A function can be passed to a function.
   - A function can be returned from a function.

-  High-order functions can do one or both of the following:
-  - Take a function as an argument.
-  - Return a function as result.

 <sup>[(back to table of contents)](#table-of-contents)</sup>

 ## JavaScripts Multiple Paradigms